nicole31193/ExceptionHandlerJava/README.md

 # ExceptionHandlerJava

 This Java program demonstrates exception handling while reading numerical data from a file.
-It is based on the modified `DataAnalyzer.java` example from Chapter 7 of our course textbook.

 The program prompts the user to input a filename, reads the file line by line, and calculates the average of valid integers.
 If invalid entries are encountered (such as words or malformed numbers), the program gracefully handles the error using `try-catch` blocks and continues execution without crashing.